Robotic Contact Juggling: Notation

 \section{Notation}

-For general variables, matrices and vectors are bold uppercase (e.g., $\mathbf{R}$) and bold lowercase (e.g., $\mathbf{r}$) letters, respectively.
+Matrices and vectors are bold uppercase (e.g., $\mathbf{R}$) and bold lowercase (e.g., $\mathbf{r}$) letters, respectively, unless specifically defined by Greek or calligraphic letters in Table~\ref{tab:notation}.
 Scalars are non-bold italic (e.g., $u$), and coordinate frames are expressed as lowercase letters in curly brackets (e.g., $\{s\}$).
 Notations for variables and operators (mappings between spaces) are shown in Table~\ref{tab:notation}, and selected operator expressions are given in Appendix~\ref{app:background}.

 The space frame (i.e., inertial reference) is defined as $\{s\}$, and the hand frame is define as $\{h\}$.
-The object frame $\{o\}$ is located at its center of mass and aligned with the principal axes.
+The object frame $\{o\}$ is located at its center of mass and aligned with the principal axes of inertia.
 Four frames with coincident origins, $\{p_i\}$ and $\{c_i\}$ ($i \in \{o,h\}$) are defined at the current object-hand contact, where $\{p_i\}$ is fixed relative to the body frame $\{i\}$ and $\{c_i\}$ is fixed in $\{s\}$ (see Figure~\ref{fig:notation}).

 Double subscripts indicate a comparison between two frames expressed in the frame of the first subscript.
 For example, $\rot_{s o}$ gives the rotation matrix relating frame $\{o\}$ relative to frame $\{s\}$ expressed in $\{s\}$, and $\twist_{s h}$ gives the twist of the hand relative to the space frame $\{s\}$ expressed in $\{s\}$.
 In deriving the kinematics and dynamics equations, we often compare the relative velocities between different frames expressed in a third frame which we denote with a preceding superscript.
 For example, $\Vrell$ gives the twist of frame $\{p_o\}$ relative to $\{p_h\}$ expressed in the $\{c_h\}$ frame and is equivalent to $[\Ad_{\T_{c_h s}}] (\twist_{s p_o} - \twist_{s p_h})$, where $[\Ad_{\T_{ab}}]$ is the $6\times 6$ adjoint map matrix associated with $\T_{ab} \in SE(3)$, the transformation matrix representing the frame $\{b\}$ relative to frame $\{a\}$. ``Body twists'' are defined as $\bV{i}$, and represent the twists of the body relative to the space frame, expressed in its own coordinate frame $\{i\}$.
 Variables must be expressed in the same frame to compare, and we resolve the kinematics and dynamics expressions in the contact frame of the hand $\{c_h\}$.